xfoxfu/ECOP-MIPS-CPU/README.md

-# ECOP Single Cycle CPU
+# ECOP Pipelined CPU

-Single cycle CPU with a subset of MIPS ISA.
+Pipelined CPU with a subset of MIPS ISA.
 Ready to be programmed on a Basys3 board.

 ## License